paul-j-lucas/cdecl/test/tests/README.md

     cdecl-i.test
     cdecl-I.test

-that differ only in 'i' vs. 'I' will work fine on every other Unix filesystem but cause a collision on HFS+.
+that differ only in `i` vs. `I` will work fine on every other Unix filesystem but cause a collision on HFS+.

 One solution (the one used here) is to append a distinct number: